Ahmed-Adel-Hekal/Ford_bike_analysis/readme.md

 >* Which gender is more likely to ride a bike ?
 >* which station is more frequent to start the trip from and which is for end of the trip  ?
 >* Is there is a relation between age & gender ?
-### You can see the conclusion of a study by opening explanatory.slides.html which is slide summarize study 14

 The Data Structure are as follows:
 Each trip is anonymized and includes: